Breaking-Bad-Dataset/Breaking-Bad-Dataset.github.io/README.md

 ## Accessing the dataset

-Peer review anonymity constraints require that we use this repository to host our dataset prior to publication.
-Unfortunately, Github's file size limits make it impossible to host it here, as it exceeds 1 TB.
-Upon acceptance, we will migrate this website to a deanonymized host, where anyone will be able to download it in full.

-Until then, we provide a *compressed* portion of our dataset, together with a python decompressor script that you can run to locally recover the `everyday` and `artifact` categories of our dataset.
+We provide a compressed version of our dataset, together with a python decompressor script that you can run to locally decompress it.
 Proceed as follows (this assumes you have [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) installed):

 1. Clone or download this repository
 ```bash